Ovisha466/CodeAlpha_Age-Calculator/README.md

 <h1 align="center">Age-Calculator-App</h1>

-## Hello Clients i'm Nazu From Ethiopia, In this project, i created Age Calculator App using HTML , CSS and JavaScript. i hope you would like it.
+## Hello guys i'm Ovisha Sanyal From India, In this project, i created Age Calculator App using HTML , CSS and JavaScript. i hope you would like it.

 ###  How Old Am I Today?